seendsouza/seendsouza.github.io/content/blog/zerotwo/index.md

 1. There is a risk of lenders not getting back their asset.
 Even with collateral, many would consider losing an asset non-ideal (especially if the asset goes up in value).
 2. Renters need to have large amounts of money to rent , even though they will generally get it back.
 This significantly increases the barrier to entry for these games.

-An ideal solution would require renters to "own" an asset for the duration of a rental, paying only the rental price without collateral, while ensuring lenders can get their asset back when a rental is a complete.
+An ideal solution would require renters to "own" an asset for the duration of a rental, paying only the rental price without collateral, while ensuring lenders can get their asset back when a rental is complete.
 We narrowed possible solutions to: a custodial solution (ZEROTWO) and a non-custodial solution (V3)

 ## Introduction to ZEROTWO